austinptran/MEGSO-Tracker/README.md

 Setup a Heroku account: https://signup.heroku.com/

-From the heroku dashboard Click the `New` button in the top right of your app list and select `Create New Pipline`
+From the heroku dashboard, click the `New` button in the top right of your app list and select `Create New Pipline`

 Name the pipeline, and connect the respective git repo to the pipline.
-Be sure to click the `Create Pipeline` button.
+Be sure to click the `Create Pipeline` button

 Our application does not need any extra options, so select `Enable Review Apps` right away

-Click `New app` under review apps, and link whatevr your test branch from your repo is
+Click `New app` under review apps, and link whatever your test branch from your repo is

 We also need to create an app for staging, so under staging app, select `Create new app` and link your main branch from your repo